DAIKOWT 602

 Welding & PWHT

-Prior to welding or heating any nickel-base alloy, it's imperative to ensure the base metal is clean.
-Oil, grease, paint, lubricants, marking pencils, temperature indicating materials, threading compounds, and similar substances often contain sulfur or lead, posing a risk of cracking (embrittlement) in both the base metal or the weld metal during these processes.
-Cleaning the base material on both sides of the seam and the filler material (welding rod) with acetone is recommended.
-Utilizing the stringer bead technique is essential to guarantee a low heat input (max < 1 kJ/mm), and the interpass temperature should stay below 120°C. Normally, neither pre- nor post-weld thermal treatments are required.
-However, to mitigate the risk of relaxation cracking in material exposed to service temperatures between 600 and 725°C after cold working and/or (repair) welding, annealing can be considered.
+Before welding or heating any nickel-based alloy, it is essential that the base metal is thoroughly cleaned.
+Oil, grease, paints, lubricants, marking pencils, temperature-indicating materials, thread compounds, and similar often contain sulfur or lead, which can cause cracking (embrittlement) in the base or filler metal if present during welding or heating.
+It is recommended to clean the weld area (on both sides) and the filler material (welding rods) with acetone.
+The application of a non-weaving technique is preferable to ensure low heat input (max < 1 kJ/mm) and the interpass temperature should be maintained below 120 °C. Normally, pre- or post-weld heat treatments are not required.
+However, to reduce the risk of stress relaxation cracking in materials exposed to operating temperatures between 600 and 725 °C, following cold work and/or repair welding, an annealing treatment can be considered.

 DO YOU NEED HELP?